Farnsworth House: Media and exhibits

 The Museum of Modern Art displayed plans of the house in 1947, and the museum featured the house again in a 1953 exhibition and accompanying book about postwar architecture.
 The house was the subject of other exhibitions, including MoMA's 1950s traveling exhibition about 20th-century houses, a 1982 exhibit by the Arts Club of Chicago, a 2000 exhibit by the Chicago Architecture Foundation, and Phyllis Lambert's 2000s traveling exhibition Mies in America.
 Two exhibits in particular, in the 1970s and 2003, helped bring attention to the house.
 The relationship between Mies and Farnsworth inspired Alanah Fitch's play Jessie and the Fat Man and June Finfer's play Glass House.

 When the Farnsworth House became a museum, it was the subject of Saved From the Wrecking Ball, a documentary produced by PBS.
-The house's history has been discussed in several books, including The Farnsworth House (1997) by Franz Schulze, Broken Glass (2020) by Alex Beam, and The Edith Farnsworth House: Architecture, Preservation, Culture (2024) by Michelangelo Sabatino.
-Its maintenance was discussed in the 2010 film Points on a Line.
+The house's history has been discussed in several books, including The Farnsworth House (1997) by Franz Schulze, Broken Glass (2020) by Alex Beam, The Edith Farnsworth House: Architecture, Preservation, Culture (2024) by Michelangelo Sabatino, and Almost Nothing (2025) by Nora Wendl.
+Its maintenance was discussed in Sarah Morris's 2010 film Points on a Line.
 A movie about the house, starring Jeff Bridges as Mies and Maggie Gyllenhaal as Farnsworth, was announced in 2017.
 Although the film has not been released as of 2025, both of the leading roles were recast, with Ralph Fiennes as Mies and Elizabeth Debicki as Farnsworth.

 The house has been rented out as a filming location, appearing in media such as a jeans commercial and a Kenny Chesney music video.
 The estate has been used for site-specific art and performances.
 These include a light show in 2014 and 2019 by the art collective Luftwerk, as well as a 2025 multimedia exhibit called Inhabit.
 In addition, the design was partly replicated in Michigan for the filming of the 2016 movie Batman v Superman: Dawn of Justice.
 The house has also inspired creative works, including a video installation by the artist Iñigo Manglano-Ovalle, a butterfly house by the artist group Bik van der Pol, and the multimedia show Modern Living by Brennan Gerard and Ryan Kelly.